Get insider access

 Yes

 The Sony WH-XB910N's Bluetooth connectivity is good.
 You can pair them with up to two devices at a time, but unlike the Sony WH-XB900 Wireless, they don't support NFC pairing for quickly pairing your headphones to your device.
-That said, these headphones only support AAC and SBC codecs.
-SBC has high latency, so your audio and visuals won't be in sync if you're streaming video.
+That said, these headphones support Sony's proprietary codec, LDAC, in addition to AAC and SBC codecs.
+Over Bluetooth, these headphones have high latency, so your audio and visuals won't be in sync if you're streaming video.
 Some apps and devices compensate for latency, though.
+However, if you listen to music or podcasts, LDAC provides higher-quality audio than SBC, and you won't need to worry about latency.

 0